XTP3/Full-Stack-React-File-Uploading-App/README.md

 ### Client
 #### Requirements
 - NodeJS

+Clone or download the latest client release and enter the parent directory.

 You will need to modify the front-end React Application and *manually* compile prior to deployment, as the configuration file is inaccessable during production.